JOrjales-CDDO/BaselineCommission/README.md

 - All output table names from this section start with the prefix "sheets_" but please review the code itself to understand which data frame container relates to which table in the commission template.
+- The Google API has a rate limiter; consequently if running in Visual Studio code (or your GUI of choice), you may get a Request failed 429 error and a time (100.4 seconds) until next attempt.
+The code is still running however it must be slowed down.

 ## 03_DataCollate.R